-- approximately \$ million to \$ million to fund our planned Phase 1 clinical study and subsequent clinical development of UBX0101; - approximately \$ million to \$ million to fund our planned IND-enabling studies and Phase 1 clinical study of UBX1967; - approximately \$ million to \$ million to advance our research and development efforts, including conducting additional preclinical and IND-enabling studies in our other senolytic pipeline programs our programs targeting other aging mechanisms; and - any remaining proceeds for working capital and general corporate purposes.
+- approximately \$10.0 million to \$20.0 million to fund our planned Phase 1 clinical study and subsequent clinical development of UBX0101; - approximately \$15.0 million to \$25.0 million to fund our planned IND-enabling studies and Phase 1 clinical study of UBX1967 in an opthalmologic indication; - approximately \$30.0 million to \$50.0 million to advance our research and development efforts, including conducting additional preclinical and IND-enabling studies, as well as an additional Phase 1 clinical study, in our other senolytic pipeline programs and advancing our programs targeting other aging mechanisms; and - · any remaining proceeds for working capital and general corporate purposes.

 We estimate that our current cash, cash equivalents and marketable securities will be sufficient for us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
-Our existing capital resources together with the proceeds from this offering will fund our planned operating expenses thorough approval for any other drug candidates we may identify and pursue, the timing and costs associated with the manufacture and supply of any other drug candidates we may identify and pursue for clinical development or commercialization, and any unforeseen cash needs.
-As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.
+We expect our existing capital resources together with the proceeds from this offering will fund our planned operating expenses into 2021, including through clinical data readout from our Phase 1 clinical study of UBX0101 and data readouts from two additional Phase 1 clinical studies of our lead programs for ophthalmologic and/or pulmonary disorders.